kwah2001/flaskmvc/readme.md

 a commandline application needs to be developed so that users can track the conduct of students, the requirements for an application such as this are as follows:

-1) Create Student
+ Create Student
-2)Search Student
+ Search Student
-3)Add Student Review
+ Add Student Review
-4) View Student Reviews
+  View Student Reviews

 # Commands